qmetry/qaf/pages/qaf-2.1.9/gherkin_client.md

 ## Why QAF-Gherkin Scenario Factory
 Gherkin is well known behavior driven language that Cucumber understands.
 However with Cucumber JVM there are few challenges like:

--  Lake of run configuration
+-  Lake of run configuration: you need to be dependent on other java unit testing framework JUnit or TestNG just for run configuration.
+Even if you use TestNG with Cucumber, you can't take full advantage of all features provided by TestNG!
 -  Using test data form outside the feature file (this is quite important when you need to run feature file for 2 different environment, let say staging and test, where test data defers)
 -  running scenario in parallel
 -  Limited hooks (for example you can not have step hook)